-Where contamination of drinking water is suspected or where additional precautions are considered necessary boiling of undisinfected bore water will ensure microbial safety.
-For example, people with lower immune responses, such as the very young or very old, cancer patients, people with diabetes, organ transplants or those who are HIV positive should consider boiling bore water prior to consumption.
+While rainwater should be safe for most people to drink, at times the microbial quality may not be as high as reticulated water supplies.
+People with lower immune responses, such as the very young or very old, cancer patients, people with diabetes, organ transplants or those who are HIV positive should consider boiling rainwater prior to consumption.
 Boiling should also be considered if gastric upsets e.g., vomiting and diarrhoea occur.
 Boiling also provides a disinfection option for water provided to the public, including use in food preparation, as an assurance of safety.

-Bringing water to a boil will achieve disinfection.
+Bringing water to a boil will disinfect rainwater.
 Boiling does not have to be maintained for any length of time - kettles with automatic shutoffs are suitable for this purpose.
 Boiling the water will kill any harmful bacteria, viruses or protozoa including Giardia and Cryptosporidium.
 Boiled water can be cooled and stored in a clean container until use.
 The taste of boiled water can be improved by pouring it back and forth from one clean container to another or letting it stand for a few hours to increase the dissolved oxygen concentration.